MarkTiborM/Analyzing-Legal-Claims/README.md

 ## Overview
 ---

-### **This Report gives a Visualization and Analysis of Four Legal Teams in Charge of Claims from the Brazilian Fast Food Chain Vivendo, I would like to create answers to the following tasks :**
+### **This Report gives a Visualization and Analysis of Four Legal Teams in Charge of Claims from the Brazilian Fast Food Chain Vivendo, they would like me to do the following:**

 1.)
 Create a checklist of null/uninterpretable data to give their dataframe a thorough analysis 2.)
 Create Visualizations of the Number of Claims to Each Location, Distribution of Time to close for all claims, and the Relationship between Time to Close and Location